Languages

 My Chrome extension

 Affinity is my go-to for image and vector graphic work—professional-grade design tools without the Adobe subscription.
 I also use online SVG tools when I need quick edits.
-I used Canva heavily before but use it less often now because Affinity handles most of what I need.
-I do very little photo editing these days—when I do, it's practical stuff: cropping, aligning, background removal, unnecessary detail removal, optimization, and fixing aspect ratios and pixel sizes.
+I do very little photo editing these days—when I do, it's practical stuff: cropping, aligning, background removal, optimization, and fixing aspect ratios and pixel sizes.

 A dream come true